 You’ll learn about the wine-making process and gain an understanding of what makes South African wine so special as well as the differences between new world and old world wines.

-Chamonix, Boekenhoutskloof, La Motte, L’Ormarins, Grande Provence, Mullineux & Leeu Family Wines, Rupert & Rothschild, Stoney Brook, Franschhoek Pass Winery, Haute Cabriere and Colmont.
+Chamonix, Holden Manz, La Bourgogne, The Black Elephant, La Motte, Le Lude, La Bri, Haute Cabriere, Boekenhoutskloof, Grande Provence, Mullineux & Leeu Family Wines, Rupert & Rothschild, Stoney Brook, and Colmont.

 The first French Huguenot settlers arrived in South Africa at Franschhoek in 1688 and their influence lives on, for this is a destination undeniably devoted to the creation and enjoyment of good food and wine.